OlibabaTV/Introduction-to-GitHub/README.md

 ```
 ![Picture](clonet.PNG)

-now that you have successfully cloned the repository to the Git CMD, you will create a new directory for the cloned repository
+now that you have successfully cloned the repository to the Git CMD, you will create a new folder for the cloned repository

 with the syntax
 ```